spencertipping/wumber/design/csg.md

 **Can we apply a view matrix to 3D objects while they're implicit?** I don't see why not; if we can, then we can solve everything in 2D unless we need face shading.

+### Proof of concept
+I want to figure out two things:

+1. Whether my view-matrix idea will work at all
+2. Whether we can solve for boundaries in realtime

+(2) may prevent us from using the view-matrix trick because it demands ~30FPS rendering.

+I think we can get by with two test cases.
+One is just a single sphere and the other is a grid of 10x10x10 spheres.